-Training Inappropriate Behaviors (Cont'd):
+Training Inappropriate Behaviors, (cont.)

-Barking:
+Barking

-Dogs bark to alert you of danger, because they are lonely, bored, anxious, seeking attention, or because they are being teased by an outside influence (i.e. squirrels).
+Dogs bark to alert you of danger, because they are lonely, bored or anxious and seeking attention, or because they are being teased by an outside influence (i.e., squirrels).

 - Keep your dog inside your home when you are not there. - Leave on the radio or TV to mask outside noises. - Ignore your dog if he is barking for attention. - Consistently reward the silent pauses with your attention.
-Your dog will lean that he is not rewarded for barking and hopefully will stop.
+Your dog will learn that he is not rewarded for barking and hopefully will stop.